codebrainz/grinder/README.md

 QtCreator/qmake.
 This is only meant for use when working on `Grinder` code in the QtCreator IDE, not for a real build system.

+### Using it with your Project

+This is the current recommended method of using Grinder in your project:

+1. Copy the entire `Grinder` sub-directory into your project's tree.
+2. Copy the `License.txt` and optionally the `README.md` files into that same directory.
+3. If not using the Linux-specific classes, you can delete the `Grinder/Linux` directory.
+4. Add the .cpp files to be compiled by your build system/C++ compiler.
+  - For GCC-like compilers, you should use the `-std=c++11` flag to enable the C++11 support which Grinder requires.
+  - Add the directory containing the `Grinder` directory to the compiler's include search path.
+This is so your code can use Grinder headers like `#include <Grinder/TheHeader.h>`.
+5. In the code that uses Grinder, it is recommended to include the main `Grinder` header like `#include <Grinder/Grinder>`.
+That header includes all of the other headers, including platform-specific ones if supported.

+It is up to the project whether to build an actual library.
+With some build-systems it's convenient to build "helper" libraries and in other cases you might want a proper shared library if several programs you control use Grinder.
+The optimal method for a single application is to link the compiled Grinder object files directly into the main binary.

 Portability
 ===========

 While Grinder is meant to be cross-platform, at least initially such support is not widely tested.
 Primary development happens on Linux as well as minor testing on OSX.

 No testing on Windows has been performed but it is a goal to add both generic and platform-specific support for Windows.
 The `EventLoop`, `EventSource`, `IdleSource`, and `TimeoutSource` should be fine on Windows out of the box. `SignalSource` and `FileSource`, which use file descriptors rather than Win32 `HANDLE`s are most likely to require porting effort.
 Supporting sockets on Windows should be relatively painless as it has a file-descriptor like API on Windows.

 Class Hierarchy